Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

-RL theory and algorithms are extensively covered in specialized books and articles (e.g.~\cite{Sutton2020}).
-As briefly summarized before, in tabular Q-learning during training we iteratively update the Q-matrix using \cref{eq:Qupdate}.
-To keep a certain degree of exploration during training we adopt the standard procedure of following an $\epsilon$-\emph{greedy} policy, that is, with a finite probability $\epsilon$ a random action is chosen instead of the one prescribed by the current policy (i.e.~the action maximizing the current estimate of the value).
-Duriring training, both the exploration $\epsilon$ and learning rate $\alpha$ in \cref{eq:Qupdate} are scheduled to decrease linearly, to ensure convergence to a final estimate of Q. Note that convergence to the optimal Q matrix is only guaranteed asymptotically, hence different trainings will lead to different sub-optimal policies, which we explore systematically in the following.
-In this work the scheduling process starts at a value of $\epsilon_{\max} = 0.9$ and $\alpha_{\max} = 0.1$ and is scheduled down to $\epsilon_{\min} = 0.001$ and $\alpha_{\min} = 0.001$.
-Inspired by standard episodic RL tasks, we call with the term \emph{episode} any scheduling event of $\alpha$ and $\epsilon$.
-For episodic tasks, an episode is usually defined by a \enquote{termination} after which the agent is reset to another initial state and moves on to the next episode.
-However, the task explored in this work, which consists in achieving fast and unidirectional motion, is not episodic but \emph{continuing}, since there is no termination.
-Therefore, here an episode is composed of an arbitrary number of integration steps with the same value of $\alpha$ and $\epsilon$.
-The discount rate is fixed to $\gamma = 0.99$ to maximize long term reward $G_t = \sum_{k=0}^\infty \gamma^k R_{t+k+1}$.
-For continuing tasks, another possible formulation of the reward is that of \emph{average reward} \cite{Sutton2020,Mahadevan1996}, which does not require discount and where the reward becomes also an estimate.
-Preliminary results however do not indicate any visible benefits of this formulation in our problem.
 Note that although the equations of motion are deterministic, our learning problem is stochastic.
 There are two sources of stochasticity: i.~the coarse grained state space and ii.~the definition of agents.
 Both i.~and ii.~imply that the reward signal is a stochastic variable.
 Indeed, the speed of the crawler depends on the full dynamical state of the system, defined by the (continuous) speed, position and adhesion of all suckers and on the relaxed length of all springs.
 However, as per i.,~our crawler does not observe the full dynamical state of the system, but rather its coarse projection onto discrete binary states of compression vs elongation of all the springs.
 Thus given the actions of all suckers, the center of mass is not fully determined yielding a stochastic reward $R(t)$.
 Moreover, in all multiagent architectures each agent is unaware of other agents' actions, as per ii., hence once again the actions of any individual agent do not individually determine the speed of the center of mass (i.e.~the reward).
 This latter source of noise in the reward is bypassed by the fully centralized architecture with a single control center (1CC).